top of page

 Therapy for Addiction, Mental Well-Being & Positive Change

 Therapy with me is straightforward and down to earth.
-I focus on helping you understand what’s going on beneath the behaviour, rather than just trying to fix what’s happening on the surface.
+I focus on helping you understand what’s going on beneath the behaviour, rather than just trying to change what’s happening on the surface.
 If it were that simple, you’d likely have changed it already.

 Therapy helps people rediscover the part of themselves that deserves attention, understanding and care.
 You don’t have to stay stuck.